We have updated our research website with the data from July 2019. The most interesting results are summarized below.

 Based on a universe of 6,500 companies, each month, we calculate fundamental valuation ratios for several countries and regions.

-- Assuming a fair CAPE of 18.3 and a fair PB of 1.8, currently approximately half of all 40 stock markets trade below this fair value.
+- Assuming a fair CAPE of 18.3 and a fair PB of 1.8, currently 18 out of 40 stock markets are trading below this fair value.

 - Most attractive countries based on:

 We calculate the returns equity investors can expect over the next 10-15 years in several regions.
 The forecasts are based on the current CAPE and PB.

 - What long-term returns can investors expect based on fundamental valuation (in real terms):

 - Germany: 7,5% p.a.

 - United States: 3.0% p.a.

 - Developed Countries with highest expected returns: Korea (South) (10.8%), Singapore (9.6%), Austria (8.8%)

 - Developed Countries with lowest expected returns: United States (3.0%), Denmark (3.2%), Ireland (3.9%)